aldenpoole1/ymcaProject/README.md

 <p>
 </p>
-# currently has:
+## currently has:

-  form1 - form used for creating camp groups and saving them to groupList.txt campGroup - class for camp group creation, set/gets, and get/display information methods
+  - form1: a form used for creating camp groups and saving them to groupList.txt
+  - campGroup: class for camp group creation, set/gets, and get/display information methods